Dapsone: Dapsone gel

 Dapsone had been reported in a few cases to effectively treat acne, but the risk of hemolytic anemia kept it from being widely used for this purpose.
 For many years scientists attempted to develop a topical formulation of dapsone that would be as effective against acne as oral dapsone, but without the hemolysis side effect.
 This was difficult to accomplish because dapsone is highly insoluble in aqueous solvents.
 In the early 2000s QLT USA developed Aczone, a 5% dapsone gel that was shown to be effective against acne without causing clinically significant declines in hemoglobin levels, even in subjects with G6PD deficiency.
 In February 2016, the FDA approved a 7.5% dapsone gel.
 This higher strength has the advantage of a once-daily application, versus twice-daily application of the 5% formulation.

 Other uses

-Dapsone also find uses as a curing agent in the manufacture of paints, adhesives, composites, powder coats, printed circuit boards, and imine-based vitrimers.
+4,4-Diaminodiphenyl sulfone also finds uses as a curing agent for materials like epoxy resins and imine-based vitrimers, applications include in printed circuit boards, adhesives and coatings.
+Its use in epoxy systems typically give a resin with a high glass-transition temperature.